luckasRanarison/awesome-madagascar/README.md

 - [julkwel/madagascar-map](https://github.com/julkwel/madagascar-map) - A list of regions, municipalities, districts, and towns in Madagascar.
 - [tsirysndr/mada](https://github.com/tsirysndr/mada) - Search for regions, districts, communes and fokontany right from your terminal.
+- [puchka/BetaX-Community](https://github.com/puchka/BetaX-Community) - This repository contains the scripts and the results we got when using way points to generate the path followed by buses in the urban area of Antanarivo.

 ## Demography